Gandi/hiring/en/project-manager.md

 * You like to handle projects from customer requirements to production.
 * You are passionate about communication, group dynamics and coaching.
 * You are not afraid to raise issues and drive change to remove impediments.
-* You are fluent in french and english.
+* You are fluent in French and English.
 * Knowledge of Lean and Kanban for IT is a highly appreciated plus.

 ## What's in it for you?